Sublinearity of the number of semi-infinite branches for geometric random trees: Models and sublinearity results

-In Section \ref{sect:RPTstraight}, it is proved that the RPT is straight.
-Then, the method of Howard and Newman (Proposition 2.8 of \cite{HN01}) applies: any semi-infinite branch of the RPT has an asymptotic direction and in each direction there is a semi-infinite branch.
+Theorem \ref{theo:RPTstraight} of Section \ref{sect:RPTstraight} says that the RPT is \textit{straight}.
+Roughly speaking, this means that the subtrees of $\TT$ are becoming thinner when their roots are far away from the one of $\TT$.
+This notion has been introduced in Section 2.3 of \cite{HN01} to prove that any semi-infinite path has an asymptotic direction and in each direction there is a semi-infinite path (see Proposition 2.8 of \cite{HN01}).
+This is case of the RPT:

 \begin{prop} The Radial Poisson Tree $\TT_{\rho}$ a.s. satisfies statements $[S1]$ and $[S2]$. \end{prop}